 CBC4Kids was established in 2007 by Sonoma Birding in California.
-Bird Studies Canada joined as the Canadian partner in 2010.
+Bird Studies Canada joined as a Canadian partner in 2010.

-The Hilliardton Marsh Research and Ed Centre is proud to participate in this annual fun family event.
+The Hilliardton Marsh Research and Ed Centre are proud to participate in this annual fun family event.

-This year cbc4kids event will be held on January 5th from 10am-noon.
+This year cbc4kids event will be held on January 4th from 10 am-noon.
 Participants are asked to meet at the Hilliardton Community Hall by 9:45 to sign in.
-Here we will begin with a large group session before breaking into smaller groups where youngsters will enjoy a bird related craft, games, a bird walk, and a banding demonstration.
+Here we will begin with a large group session before breaking into smaller groups where youngsters will enjoy a bird-related craft, games, a bird walk, and a banding demonstration.
 These events will take place between two locations; the Hilliardon Marsh and the Hilliardton Community Hall.
 Parents or another responsible adult will be required to transport their youngsters between these two locations (which are only minutes apart).
-All young birders and their families will reconvene back at the community hall for more hot chocolate and to tally their bird checklists!
+All young birders and their families will reconvene back at the community hall for more hot chocolate and to tabulate their bird checklists!